 Random texts = smishing

 What did I discover?
 It turns out that this was one of the most common ways to smish.
-Smishing is an attempt to obtain sensitive information on SMS like bank account numbers, passwords, credit card details and even your SIN (it’s phishing when done via email, and vishing if via a phone call).
-Had I clicked on the link, it would have taken me to a page where I would need to provide my bank account information so that they can supposedly deposit the money.
-Once I provided my information, it may be possible for the scammer to wipe out my account in a matter of minutes.
+Smishing is an attempt to obtain sensitive information via SMS.
+The goal is to get bank account numbers, passwords, credit card details and even SIN (it’s phishing when done via email, and vishing if via a phone call).
+Had I clicked on the link from the text I received, it would have taken me to a page where I would need to provide my bank account information so that they can supposedly deposit the money.
+Once I provided my information, it will be possible for the scammer to wipe out my account in a matter of minutes.

 There are various versions of this scam:

-- Canada Revenue Agency (CRA) tax refund – This is sent around tax time (April-May) and will usually say that CRA sent you your tax refund via INTERAC e-transfer.
-It could link to a legitimate-looking bank webpage (for example, RBC or BMO) where it will say you can deposit the money.
+- Canada Revenue Agency (CRA) tax refund – This is sent around tax time (Jan-April) and will usually say that CRA sent you your tax refund via INTERAC e-transfer.
+It could link to a legitimate-looking bank webpage (for example, RBC or BMO) where it will say you can click to claim or deposit the money.
 It can also link to a fake CRA webpage where you will need to key-in your SIN to validate your identity.
 The aim of this scam is to get your personal, bank account, or credit card information which they can use to get money from you.

 - Your bank asking you to update your bank account information – This could be in the form of an email or text saying that your account has been frozen so you need to reconfirm your bank account details.
 Like the CRA scam, it is done to get your bank account details.
 Examples:

 “Due to your recent banking activities with your BMO card, please reconfirm your PVQ to avoid account suspension, use bmo-onlines.nut.cc/logon to secure.”